glennhenry/cs-notes/docs/deep-learning/03-neural-network/neural-network.md

 ### Neural Network Idea

-In traditional machine learning, the features of the data needs to be extracted manually by the researcher.
-The process involve extracting relevant features and identifying relationship or patterns.
+In traditional machine learning, the features of the data need to be extracted manually by the researcher.
+The process involves extracting relevant features and identifying relationship or patterns.
 After that, the data with the corresponding feature can be feed to the machine learning model.

-**Neural Network** is a method of machine learning inspired by the human brain to teach computer without needing many human assistance.
+**Neural Network** is a method of machine learning inspired by the human brain to teach computer without needing much human assistance.
 Neural network is able to learn automatically and capture the relationship and underlying patterns in the data.

 A neural network is built upon a mathematical function that takes input data.
 This function has variables or parameters called weights and biases, which are used with input data to somehow suit with the actual data to make prediction.